Our courses are packed with variety and creative opportunities

 1. Gap Year course

 This course is right for you if you love music but know you want to study something else for your main degree in future.
 It’s the ideal fit if you’re finishing secondary school (high school) and are looking for a gap-year opportunity, enabling you to reach a high level of achievement in music, while also allowing you to pursue another career path.
+The audition requirements are the same as for the BMus course (see the relevant Department details).

 2. Organ Foundation course